-Johann Ludwig Burckhardt (1784-1819) was a Swiss explorer who wanted to discover the source of the River Niger.
-He believed he could reach his aim by becoming fluent in Arabic and having an in-depth knowledge of the Muslim way of living.
+Johann Ludwig Burckhardt (1784-1819) was a Swiss explorer who was tasked with finding the source of the River Niger by the African Association which was founded in London in 1788 to promote the discovery of the interior parts of that continent.
+He believed he could reach his purpose by becoming fluent in Arabic and having an in-depth knowledge of the Muslim way of living.
 In 1809 he moved to Aleppo in Syria where he studied the Qur'an, probably converted to Islam and took the name of Ibrahim.
-In April-May 1812 he visited the region to the east of the Lake of Tiberias and in the summer of that same year he decided to reach Cairo by following an itinerary to the east of the River Jordan valley and the Dead Sea, rather than through the usual route across the Holy Land.
+In September 1810 he travelled through Northern Lebanon and visited Baalbek.
+In April-May 1812 he visited Haouran, a region in Southern Syria and Jebel Ajlun, a range of mountains east of the River Jordan valley.
+In the summer of that same year he decided to reach Cairo by following an itinerary to the east of the Dead Sea, rather than through the usual route across the Holy Land.
 At Cairo Burckhardt hoped to join a caravan going south-west across the Fezzan region towards the assumed location of the River Niger source.

-1900 The Times Atlas maps showing the locations visited by Burckhardt (blue dots), other locations covered in this section (black dots) and locations covered in other sections (violet dots) namely Akko (Acre), Damascus, Jerusalem, Bosra, Ezra, Qanawat, Scythopolis and Tiberias
+1900 The Times Atlas maps showing the locations visited by Burckhardt (blue dots), other locations covered in this section (black dots) and locations covered in other sections (violet dots) namely Akko (Acre), Damascus, Jerusalem, Bosra, Ezra, Qanawat, Scythopolis and Tiberias, many of which were visited by Burckhardt

-Burckhardt ventured across a region which was nominally part of the Ottoman Empire, but actually was a lawless land, exception made for some small towns.
-Burckhardt had to conceal his interest for ancient monuments as the locals regarded it as an attempt to steal by magic the treasures they were supposed to house.
-Most of the territories he crossed were inhabited by Bedouin tribes who were hostile one to another and he was often at a standstill because no one was willing to guide him to an area controlled by another tribe.
-Notwithstanding all these difficulties he managed to visit several ancient sites and eventually Petra, the capital of a kingdom which was annexed to the Roman Empire by Emperor Trajan in 106 AD.
+On his way to the River Jordan Burkhardt identified the site of Scythopolis, an ancient city which had close links with the region to the east of the river.
+He ventured across a territory which was nominally part of the Ottoman Empire, but actually was a lawless land, exception made for some small towns.
+Many areas were inhabited by Bedouin tribes who were hostile one to another and Burckhardt was often at a standstill because no one was willing to guide him to a place controlled by another tribe.
+Notwithstanding all these difficulties he managed to visit several ancient sites and eventually Petra, the capital of a kingdom which was annexed to the Roman Empire by Emperor Trajan in 106 AD (Province of Arabia Petraea).

-Burckhardt sent accounts of his travels to the British African Society, which promoted the exploration of that continent.
-They were published in 1822, after Burckhardt's death in Cairo in 1817, which was caused by dysentery.
+Burckhardt sent accounts of his travels to the African Association.
+They were published in 1822, after his death in Cairo in 1817, which was caused by dysentery.

 Bedouin tents near Showbak

 Jordan has some Biblical memories.
 Burckhardt roughly made the reverse journey of Moses from near Mt.
-Nebo, where the prophet died in sight of the Promised Land, to Egypt.
+Nebo, where the prophet died in sight of the Promised Land, to Mount Sinai and Egypt.
 He managed to reach Wady Mousa, the faraway location where he discovered Petra, by claiming he wanted to go there to sacrifice a goat at the tomb of Aaron, Moses' brother.
-The tomb, on the summit of a mountain, was regarded as a holy site by Muslims.
+The tomb, on the summit of a mountain, was regarded as a holy site by the local Muslims.
+In general Burckhardt did not make many references to the Scriptures.

 In 1818 Charles Leonard Irby and James Mangle, commanders in the British Royal Navy, visited Petra and described it in more details in a book published in 1823.
-The public at large "discovered" Petra through some engravings published in 1842-49 based on drawings by David Roberts, a Scottish painter, who visited the region in 1839.
+Léon de Laborde, son of Alexandre de Laborde, visited Petra in 1828 and wrote a book on Arabia Petraea which included some illustrations; in 1836 an English edition was published by John Murray.
+The public at large "discovered" the ancient city through some engravings published in 1842-1849 based on drawings by David Roberts, a Scottish painter, who visited the region in 1839.

-XIXth century historians and art historians were puzzled by the gigantic fašades of tombs cut into the rocks surrounding the town.
+XIXth century historians and art historians were puzzled by the gigantic façades of tombs cut into the rocks surrounding the town.
 Ancient Roman sources provided limited knowledge about the Nabatean kingdom of which Petra was the capital.
-Today we know that it almost surrounded the Kingdom of Herod the Great in the Ist century BC.
-Ruins of major Nabatean towns can be found in three countries: Israel (Oboda and Mamfis in the Negev Desert), Jordan (Petra) and Syria (Bosra).
+Today we know that it almost surrounded the Kingdom of Herod the Great in the late Ist century BC.
+Ruins of major Nabatean towns can be found in three modern states: Israel (Oboda and Mamfis in the Negev Desert), Jordan (Petra) and Syria (Bosra).

 Byzantine mosaic from St. Stephen's at Umm ar-Rasas near Madaba (VIIIth century)

 Today the town of Madaba, near Mt.
-Nebo, attracts visitors owing to a mosaic depicting a map of the Holy Land which includes a detailed representation of the City of Jerusalem (it opens in a separate window).
+Nebo, attracts visitors owing to a mosaic depicting a map of the Holy Land which includes a detailed representation of the City of Jerusalem.
 When Burckhardt visited Madaba, this and other mosaics had not been uncovered yet.

 The tableland to the east of the River Jordan Valley and the Dead Sea continued to be intensively farmed until the mid of the VIth century.
 A pestilence, high taxation and the Sassanid (Persian) invasion of the region in 614 caused a general impoverishment.